Is it safe inside a metal shelter during an electrical occurrence such a lightening?

 Are your units Engineer Stamped and reviewed?

 Yes, all units are reviewed and stamped.
-The SafeRoom, the SafeShed, the Underground with Stair, the PorchSafe, the InSlab unit, and our FEMA 320 door for use upon concrete block and concrete poured shelters.
+The SafeRoom, the SafeShed, the Underground with Stair, the PorchSafe, and our FEMA 320 door for use upon concrete block and concrete poured shelters.
 The Mound unit is the exception although it is built similar to the Underground with Stair but without the stair entry.
 The stairs are within the body of the unit.

 Are your units tested and recognized by Wind and Science Research at Texas Tech?